cemalec/cemalec.github.io/_posts/Gradients_hingeloss.md

 layout: post
 permlink: \gradyou_hingeloss\
 ---
+This is the first gradient in a series, for general notes on notation read this [post](/_posts/Gradients_intro)

 ### Hinge Loss for SVM

 The hinge loss is often used for support vector machines.
 To help keep indices straight, I'll use the following conventions: